simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 ## Conclusion

-Ansible is a powerful tool for configuration management and deployment, but it is important to write secure code to ensure the safety and reliability of infrastructure managed by Ansible.
-Adhering to the guidelines provided in this article will help developers write secure code that complements Ansible's built-in security features.
+In conclusion, as organizations embrace automation, **Ansible** stands out as a popular choice for **configuration management** and **deployment**.
+However, it is crucial to prioritize the development of **secure code** to safeguard the integrity and reliability of the infrastructure managed by Ansible.

+By adhering to the **guidelines** outlined in this article, developers can ensure the implementation of **security best practices** in their Ansible workflows.
+This includes leveraging **Role-Based Access Control (RBAC)**, securing communication channels with **Transport Layer Security (TLS)** or **Secure Shell (SSH)**, managing secrets and sensitive data using **Ansible Vault**, and regularly updating Ansible to stay protected against known vulnerabilities.

 Remember to always use the latest version of Ansible, follow the least privilege principle, use Ansible Vault for sensitive information, use strong passwords, limit access to playbooks, use secure communication protocols, verify host identities, sanitize user input, and follow secure coding practices.
 These guidelines will help developers write secure code and keep their infrastructure safe from security vulnerabilities.

-By following these guidelines, organizations can ensure that their infrastructure managed by Ansible is secure and reliable.
-With secure code and Ansible's built-in security features, organizations can take advantage of the benefits of automation without sacrificing security.
+By integrating these **best practices**, organizations can confidently harness the benefits of automation provided by Ansible while ensuring a secure and reliable infrastructure.
+Safeguarding critical assets through secure code and leveraging Ansible's built-in security features, organizations can embrace automation without compromising on security.

 ## References